 - What were positive things about your team in this game?

-- What were some things your team struggled with?
+- Which things your team struggled with?

 - What do you think it takes to make a strong body?